AlibabaCloudDocs/ram/intl.en-US/Product Introduction/Alibaba Cloud services that support RAM.md

     -   Service: You can control whether RAM users can access the service.
 You can grant RAM users the permissions to access all or none of the resources in the service.
     -   Operation: You can control whether RAM users can perform specific operations on a type of resource in the service.
     -   Resource: You can control whether RAM users can perform a specific operation on a specific resource in the service.
 For example, you can authorize a RAM user to restart a specific Elastic Compute Service \(ECS\) instance.
 -   System policy: the system policies that RAM provides for the service.
-A hyphen \(-\) indicates that no system policies are provided for the service./\*
+A hyphen \(-\) indicates that no system policies are provided for the service.
 -   Reference: the topics that are related to both RAM and the service.
 A hyphen \(-\) indicates that no topics are related to RAM or the service.

 ## Elastic computing